 Sometimes when things get just a little too heavy or overwhelming, it’s good to sit in a comfy chair with a cup of tea and a feel good book.
-Susanne Bacon’s “Delicate Dreams“ is exactly what I needed to find my center again after a very busy week.
+Susanne Bacon’s Wycliff Novels, starting with “Delicate Dreams” are exactly what I needed to find my center again after a very busy week.
 No bloody murders, no overwhelming crisis, no smart-aleck side kicks, just a cast of familiar characters who welcomed me into their world, and made me feel right at home.
+These lovely novels, written by my favorite German-American author, are cozy and delightful… perfect for relaxing.

 Delicate Dreams Book Review